jbmartin/SifteoBlickets/README.md

 1. (philosophy) An object with certain properties causing it to trigger a "blicket detector" (a device that lights up and plays music), introduced in certain experiments relating to causality and perception ([wikitonary](http://en.wiktionary.org/wiki/blicket)).

 In other words a 'blicket' is basically something that can _cause_ something else (specifically, the 'blicket detector') to do something.
 Just like an Asprin might cause your headache go away, a "blicket" might make a
 "blicket detector" go wild (blink and play sounds).
 Why call it a blicket?
 Meaningless nonesense words are an important tool for studying learning and reasoning because they help to reduce or remove the influence prior knowledge.
-You could rename a blicket anything ("wuz", "kez", etc...) but many experiements in causality have been done (arbitrarily) with the phrase 'blicket.'
+You could rename a blicket anything ("wuz", "kez", etc...) but many experiements in causal learning have been done (arbitrarily) with the phrase 'blicket.'

 Psychologists have relied on the blicket detector game as a model of how people learn new causal relationships.
 How does the blicket game work?
 Typically in an experiment, the researcher tells the participant that there is a box that is a "blicket